Blog Post

 WordPress.com

-To start with you don’t pay a thing.
-WordPress is already installed for you – you just sign-up, log-in and you are ready to start your website design.
+To start with, you don’t pay a thing.
+WordPress is already installed for you – you just sign up, log in, and you are ready to start your website design.
 A fantastic way to get online fast.

-Free plan, WordPress.com
+Free Plan, WordPress.com

 WordPress.com provides a free plan which is easy to set up and brings with it most things you need for a simple website: